ACT Feed In Tariff Information

 Previous FiT Rates:

-Those who applied for rooftop solar applied for before the 13th of July 2011 could lock in a feed-in tariff from 30 – 45 cents, with the amount depending on the size of the system and the date of installation.
+Those who applied for rooftop solar before the 13th of July 2011, could lock in a feed-in tariff from 30 to 45 cents, with the amount depending on the size of the system and the date of installation.
 As these high feed-in tariffs could last for 20 years, some households may still be receiving them in 2031.

 If you are on a legacy high feed-in tariff in the ACT feed and you upgrade your system, you will be booted off it.
-The only way around this is to install another complete system on your roof, and the new system can only receive currently available rates.
+The only way around this is to install another complete system on your roof, with the new system only receiving a currently available feed-in tariff.

 If you are on the current FiT, then you have nothing to lose by upgrading.
 Fill your roof with solar panels and slash your power bills even further!